giovictor/eastvantage-coding-assignment-react/README.md

 User and role management system built using React + Vite.

-[PrimeReact](https://primereact.org/) was used for UI components and styling.
+<a href="https://primereact.org/" target="_blank">PrimeReact</a> was used for UI components and styling.

 *Note: This is only the repository for the frontend.
-Please make sure to clone and use it together with the [User Management System API](https://github.com/giovictor/eastvantage-coding-assignment-laravel) to manage data and use the REST API endpoints in the application.*
+Please make sure to clone and use it together with the <a href="(https://github.com/giovictor/eastvantage-coding-assignment-laravel" target="_blank">User Management System API</a> to manage data and use the REST API endpoints in the application.*

 ## Requirements
 * Node.js